digitalsadhu/dustcover/README.md

 ### Serializing models

-dustcover hyjacks the serialize methods of models and collections such that when you call `collection.toJSON()` or `model.toJSON()` you will get jsonapi compatible data instead of just the usual attributes hash.
+dustcover overrides the serialize methods of models and collections such that when you call `collection.toJSON()` or `model.toJSON()` you will get jsonapi compatible data instead of just the usual attributes hash.